DCAN-Labs/HBCD-MADE/docs/source/task_info.rst

 	The Visual Evoked Potential Task (VEP) is a measurement of the primary visual cortex response to visual stimuli.
 VEP amplitude and latency decreases with age during the first three years of life and has been associated with concurrent and later developmental measures.
 In addition, the morphology of the VEP likely reflects varying degrees of synaptic efficiency and as such, can be used as a readout of general cortical function.

 Description
-	A flashing black and white checkerboard is shown for the duration of the task.
+	A flashing black and white 20x20 checkerboard with a red circle in the center is shown for the duration of the task.

 .. image:: images/VEP.png
    :width: 400px